EricDarve/me343-cme216-winter-2021/index.md

 title: Stanford ME 343 / CME 216 class material
 ---

-These is the web site for ME343/CME216 Machine Learning in Computational Engineering.
+These is the web site for ME 343/CME 216 Machine Learning in Computational Engineering.
 This material was created by [Eric Darve](https://me.stanford.edu/people/eric-darve), with the [help](https://github.com/EricDarve/me343-cme216-winter-2021/commits/main) of course staff and students.

 ## Syllabus

 [Syllabus](syllabus)

-Policy for late assignments:
+## Policy for late assignments

-- Extensions can be requested in advance for exceptional circumstances (e.g., travel, sickness, injury, COVID related issues) and for OAE-approved accommodations
+Extensions can be requested in advance for exceptional circumstances (e.g., travel, sickness, injury, COVID related issues) and for OAE-approved accommodations

-- Submissions after the deadline and late by at most 2 days (+48 hours after the deadline) will be accepted with a 10% penalty.
+Submissions after the deadline and late by at most 2 days (+48 hours after the deadline) will be accepted with a 10% penalty.
 No submissions will be accepted 2 days after the deadline.

 See [Gradescope](https://www.gradescope.com/courses/222525) for all the current assignments and their due dates.
-Post on [Slack](https://app.slack.com/client/T01J8R3MQLC) if you cannot access the Gradescope class page.
+Post on [Slack](https://stanford-3kml.slack.com) if you cannot access the Gradescope class page.
 We will send you the 6-letter code.

 ## Class modules and learning material